arduino/help-center-content/content/Hardware Support/Generic/Reset-the-flash-memory-on-STM32H747-based-devices.md

    ```
    Do you want to use LittleFS to format user data partition?
 Y/[n]
    If No, FatFS will be used to format user partition.
-   Note: LittleFS is not supported by the OPTA PLC runtime.
+   Note: Arduino PLC IDE is using LittleFS to store runtime data on this partition.
    ```

    Type "Y" into the Serial Monitor and press <kbd>Enter</kbd> to confirm (recommended).